Baer chairman steps aside, to deal with U.S. probe

 "Julius Baer has remained small enough to care, but big enough to matter, and retains a deeply entrenched family culture," added Baer, who headed the group's private banking business for ten years before becoming chairman.

-The board nominated Daniel Sauter, a veteran of commodities trader Glencore (GLEN.L) and mining company Xstrata XTA.L and a board member since 2007, to take over as chairman.
+The board nominated Daniel Sauterne, a veteran of commodities trader Glencore (GLEN.L) and mining company Xstrata XTA.L and a board member since 2007, to take over as chairman.

 A bank spokesman said the Baer family was not looking to reduce its stake in the bank.